sgdevmane/interview-guide/markdowns/ngrx/ngrx-questions.md

 ---

-## NgRx Error Handling and Resilience

-### Q15: How do you implement comprehensive error handling and resilience patterns in NgRx?
+### Q20: How do you implement comprehensive error handling and resilience patterns in NgRx?

 **Answer:**
 Robust error handling in NgRx involves multiple layers of error management, graceful degradation, retry mechanisms, and user-friendly error reporting.